1.

 10.

-A 59-year-old female with Chronic Phase CML has been on imatinib 400 mg daily for 18 months.
-Baseline evaluation revealed good-risk disease on the Hasford scoring system.
-During her 12-month evaluation, she was shown to have a MMR.
+A 59-year-old female with Chronic Phase CML has been on Imatinib 400 mg daily for 18 months.
+Baseline evaluation revealed low-risk disease on the Hasford Euro scoring system.
+During her 3-month, 6-month and 12-month evaluation, she was found to be in MMR.
+Outside of some periorbital edema, she has tolerated therapy well.

 During her 18-month evaluation, the Bcr-Abl transcript has increased to 12% and FISH testing showed the presence of t(9;22).
-A bone marrow biopsy is performed and she has a cytogenetic relapse.
+A bone marrow biopsy is performed and she was found to be in cytogenetic relapse.
 Three of 20 metaphases harbor Ph+.
 She has been compliant with imatinib and has not been on any other medications.
 Mutational analysis of the BCR-ABL kinase domain reveals F317L.
-What do you recommend?
+What should be recommended?

 A .
 Increase Imatinib to 800 mg daily

 C .
-Continue therapy, but recheck cytogenetics in 3 months
+Continue therapy, but recheck a bone marrow biopsy with cytogenetics in 3 months

 D .
 Continue therapy, but add Interferon to Imatinib